Gone But Not Forgotten

 On June 13, 1975, officer Jerry Ivey was shot and killed.

-On the 39th anniversary of his death, Salina Police Friday are reflecting about an officer who was killed in the line of duty.
-On June 13, 1975, officer Jerry Ivey was shot and killed by a robbery suspect.
+Saturday marks the 40 year anniversary of one the most tragic days in Salina’s history.
+On June 13, 1975, Salina Police Officer Jerry Ivey was shot and killed by a robbery suspect.

 According to an Officer Down Memorial to Ivey, he was shot and killed by a suspect armed with a Browning high-powered 9-mm semi-automatic pistol after he attempted to stop a car used in a robbery moments earlier.
 The suspect, identified as Roy Earl Schultz, sprayed Ivey with mace and the two exchanged gunfire.
 As Ivey reached for his shotgun he was shot in the back.
 The suspect was later caught.